- Joined 9/2/2013

 In his current role, Cory is leveraging his passion for technology by developing and maintaining the website that offers many benefits to both volunteers and visitors to grra.com.
 Additionally, Cory works closely with other volunteers in the various roles within GRRA to understand their reporting and communication needs and ensures data in the current CRM system is accurate to aid in the decision making and communication processes across the organization.

-Cory lives in Acworth, GA with his wife Christine, golden retriever Jessie, and five cats Maggie, Molly, Mama, Four, and Five.
+Cory lives in Acworth, GA with his wife Christine and seven cats - Maggie, Molly, Mama, Four, Five, Hunter, and Mackenzie.
 Outside of GRRA, Cory enjoys bicycling if he can be torn away from a computer.

 - Joined 10/20/2016